![]() |

 In addition, an effectiveness factor based on engineering assessment has been assigned for the BD failure modes (delayed fixes), as given in the next table.
 The effectiveness factor is the expected fractional decrease in failure intensity of a failure mode after the implementation of a corrective action.

 The average effectiveness factor is equal to 0.7250.
-The procedure to enter and analyze this data set in RGA 6 is described next.
-Initializing RGA 6 The first step is to create the proper Data Entry Spreadsheet.
-This can be done via the Data Type Expert, as shown in Figure 1.
+The procedure to enter and analyze this data set in RGA is described next.
+Initializing RGA The first step is to create a folio configured for the proper data type.
+This can be done via the Data Sheet Setup window, as shown in Figure 1.

-Figure 1: RGA 6 Data Type Expert As you can see from Figure 1, two procedures are available: Developmental Testing and Fielded Systems (located at the bottom of the list of data types).
-For this example, Developmental Testing has been selected along with Failure Times under the Time-to-Failure Data options.
-Notice that the models that will be available during the analysis are displayed on the right side of the window.
-For the selected data type, the Crow-AMSAA (NHPP), Crow Extended and Duane models will be available.
-Once the Data Folio has been created with the appropriate Data Entry Spreadsheet, select Crow Extended as the model from the Data Folio Control Panel, as shown in Figure 2.
+Figure 1: RGA Data Type Expert As you can see from Figure 1, two procedures are available: Developmental and Fielded (located at the bottom of the list of data types).
+For this example, Developmental has been selected along with Failure Times under the Time-to-Failure Data options.
+Once the folio has been created with the appropriate data sheet, select Crow Extended as the model from the control panel, as shown in Figure 2.

 Figure 3: Entered reliability growth data Results and Discussion The parameters are estimated and the results are shown in Figure 4.

-Figure 4: Estimated parameters using Crow Extended model At the end of the test (400 hours), the demonstrated MTBF is 7.71 hours.
+Figure 4: Estimated parameters using Crow Extended model At the end of the test (400 hours), the demonstrated MTBF is 7.7070 hours.
 The demonstrated MTBF represents the achieved MTBF at the end of the test as a result of the corrective actions during the test (BC modes).
-If the 16 delayed corrective actions are implemented (BD modes), the projected MTBF is 10.86 hours.
-In addition, if testing continues with the current management strategy (i.e. modes corrected vs. modes not corrected) and with the current effectiveness of each corrective action, then the maximum attainable MTBF is 19.20 hours.
+If the 16 delayed corrective actions are implemented (BD modes), the projected MTBF is 11.029 hours.
+In addition, if testing continues with the current management strategy (i.e., modes corrected vs. modes not corrected) and with the current effectiveness of each corrective action, then the maximum attainable MTBF is 14.4921 hours.
 This is called the growth potential MTBF.
 The following plot illustrates these results.

 Figure 5: Growth Potential MTBF plot From this plot, you can verify whether or not you will meet your required MTBF goal based on the selected management strategy.
 If you do not meet your goal, then you can go back and adjust your management strategy.
 This gives you quite a bit of flexibility while conducting the analysis.
 The selected management strategy can be summarized using the Failure Mode Strategy plot, as shown next.

-Figure 6: Failure Mode Strategy plot This plot shows that 25% of the systems initial failure intensity was removed during the test (BC modes), 17.86% has been left in the system (A modes) and 22.77% has not yet been observed.
-In addition, 26.10% will be removed after the delayed corrective actions are implemented while 8.27% of the BD modes will remain.
-Therefore, the total percentage of the system's failure intensity that will exist after the corrective actions have been implemented is equal to the sum of the failure intensities due to Type A, Type BD Unseen and Type BD Remain modes.
-Therefore, 48.9% of the system's failure intensity will remain.
-In other words, 51.1% of the system's failure intensity is being removed based on the current management strategy.
+Figure 6: Failure Mode Strategy plot This plot shows that 13% of the system's initial failure intensity was removed during the test (seen BC modes), 9% has been left in the system (A modes) and 65% has not yet been observed (unseen BC and BD modes).
+In addition, 9% will be removed after the delayed corrective actions are implemented while 3% of the BD modes will remain.
+Therefore, the total percentage of the system's failure intensity that will exist after the corrective actions have been implemented is equal to the sum of the failure intensities due to Type A, Type BC - Unseen, Type BD - Unseen and Type BD - Remained modes.
+Therefore, 77% of the system's failure intensity will remain.
 Figure 7 displays the MTBF of each individual failure mode.
 For the modes with delayed fixes implemented (BD modes), the plot displays the MTBF before and after the delayed corrective action.
 This plot allows you to identify the failure modes with the lowest MTBF, which are the failure modes that cause the majority of the system failures.

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||